wowemulation-dev/warcraft-rs/docs/guides/lod-system.md

-# 📊 LOD System Guide
+# 📊 Level of Detail (LoD) System Guide

 ## Overview

-Level of Detail (LOD) systems are crucial for rendering large-scale World of Warcraft environments efficiently.
-This guide covers implementing comprehensive LOD systems using `warcraft-rs`, including mesh LODs, terrain LODs, shader LODs, and dynamic LOD selection strategies for optimal performance.
+The Level of Detail (LoD) system in World of Warcraft optimizes terrain rendering by using different levels of detail based on viewing distance.
+This guide explains how to implement terrain LoD using the warcraft-rs library, focusing on the WDL/ADT system.

 ## Prerequisites